boushib/vehicly-api/README.md

-# vehiclesStoreAPI
+# Vehicly

-A vehicles online store project, for the **Web Services** class in my master degree at High Tech Rabat.
+This is the backend Rest API for _Vehicly_, a vehicles online store.

 Frontend: <https://github.com/boushib/vehiclesStoreFrontend>